IOxee/DelawareTelegraph/readme.md

 # DISCLAIMER
 😞🙏 This project is for educational purposes only.
 I am not responsible for any misuse or damage caused by this program.
 Use it at your own risk.
-At the moment only the Catalan translation file is available. sorry for the inconvenience

 # LICENSE
 [MIT License](https://mit-license.org/)